mfbliposome/AmphiFoundation/data/README.md

 of Physical Chemistry B 2023, 127, 7964–7973, PMID: 37682958.
 File `Chemical_name_smiles_update.csv` was manual curated.

-Then data in `amphiphile_paper/` comes from paper: Ekosso, C.; Liu, H.; Glagovich, A.; Nguyen, D.; Maurer, S.; Schrier, J. Accelerating the
+The data in `amphiphile_paper/` comes from paper: Ekosso, C.; Liu, H.; Glagovich, A.; Nguyen, D.; Maurer, S.; Schrier, J. Accelerating the
 Discovery of Abiotic Vesicles with AI-Guided Automated Experimentation.
 Langmuir 2025, 41, 858–867, PMID: 39810357.
 File `Info_new_molecules.csv` and `Info.csv` were manual curated.

 3. `Tempplates_microscopy/`

 Contains the templates that used for microscopy image analysis.